How to Track Founder Tweets

 How should I evaluate fit for this workflow?

-The best test is whether one real founder watchlist becomes easier to review repeatedly and easier to turn into a useful output.
+The best test is whether one real founder watchlist becomes easier to review repeatedly, produces fewer duplicate checks, and creates a useful alert, brief, or research output.

 Make founder tracking something your team can reuse every week

-If founder watchlists already matter to your team, the next practical move is usually checking the docs or talking through the workflow you want to support.
+If founder watchlists already matter to your team, the next practical move is validating the API workflow and the plan that fits your review cadence.